Money conversations can be difficult.

 When my parents started the money plan with me, I was excited to have control over my own money.
 It taught me self control; I couldn’t spend all my money on clothes because then I wouldn’t have enough money to eat out or to buy school supplies.
 I like the plan because it is helping me prepare for when I have to budget my salary when I move out.

 I learned so much about managing money that I wish I had known as I launched out on my own over 50 years ago.
 When Rachel gives the plan, she spells it out so you are not left feeling panicked as to how to implement these concepts.
-Though I do not have any children in the home, I am anxious to share this book with my grandchildren!
+Though I do not have any children in the home, I am eager to share this book with my grandchildren!

 Buy the Book